-31. On 6 September 2017, FIFA notified both the South African Football Federation and the Fédération Sénégalaise de Football of the decision of the Bureau for the FIFA World CupTM Qualifiers (the "FIFA Bureau").
-This document has the following content (the "FIFA Bureau's Decision"):
+On 6 September 2017, FIFA notified both the South African Football Federation and the 31.
+Fédération Sénégalaise de Football of the decision of the Bureau for the FIFA World CupTM Qualifiers (the "FIFA Bureau").
+This document has the following content (the "Appealed Decision"):